-My research in recent years covered three major areas:
+My research in recent years covered five major areas:

 (with Lance Davis (CalTech) and Eugene White (Rutgers).

 Funding provided by the National Science Foundation through the NBER

 4. Risk Management in the First Emerging Markets

 (with Ann Carlos, University of Colorado)

 Funding provided by the National Science Foundation, through the University of Illinois, collaborative with U. of Colorado at Boulder.

 5. European Union Center at the University of Illinois

 This Center focuses on current policy issues that are contentious between the EU and the US, includiing non-tariff trade barriers, monetary policy, and expansion into east and central Europe.

 While I was the Founding Director of the Center, my successors have expanded greatly the range of it activities, acquiring additional funding from the U. S. Department of Education.